arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 09/21/2022 23:30 (UTC)`.
+The last change was detected on `Thursday 09/22/2022 03:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code